Battle of Mud Lake: Battle timeline

+Among those dead was Sarah's mother, Tuboitony.

 A contemporary newspaper article says that Young Winnemucca (Numaga) stated that there were only three or four men in the camp and that sixteen to eighteen women and children were killed, along with one or two men.
 Two of Chief Winnemucca's wives were killed, but his daughters survived.
 The men who stole the cattle were not in the camp, they became aware that the soldiers were coming and fled.